 Multi point locking using FF02 handles in satin chrome

-24mm double glazed units with 4mm toughened clear float glass on outer pane, 4mm toughened clear low E soft coat glass on inner pane and a 16mm argon filled cavity.
+24mm insulated glass units with 4mm toughened clear float glass on outer pane, 4mm toughened clear low E soft coat glass on inner pane and a 16mm argon filled cavity.

 Clement EB24 bespoke windows are manufactured from hot rolled steel window sections in compliance with BS 6510 which are produced entirely from recycled steel source material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.